BioSystemsUM/MEWpy/examples/README.md

 ## Jupyter Notebooks:

 - The [simulation](simulation.ipynb) and [optimization](optimization.ipynb) notebooks, illustrate how MEWpy may be used to perform basic analysis tasks, phenotype simulations and optimizations using GSMMs.
 - The [ROUProblem](ROUproblem.ipynb) example illustrates how MEWpy may be used to identify reaction bounds modifications that favor the production of the aromatic amino acid (AAA) L-tyrosine in yeast.
 - The [GOUProblem](GOUproblem.ipynb) example aims to increase the production of the same AAA in E. coli by modifying genes expression.
+- The [GERM_Models](GERM_Models.ipynb) example illustrates how to work with GERM models in MEWpy.
+- The [GERM_Models_analysis](GERM_Models_analysis.ipynb) example illustrates how to work with GERM models analysis in MEWpy.
 - The last example, [GeckoKOProblem](GeckoKOProblem.ipynb), also targets the same goal in yeast by exploiting a GECKO model and by deleting enzymatic proteins.

 ## Python scripts